UPPMAX/HPC-python/docs/parallel.rst

          # Start JupyterLab
          jupyter lab --no-browser --ip $(hostname)

-      Send this job to the queue (*sbatch job.sh*) and once the job starts copy the line containing the string **http://b-cnyyyy.hpc2n.umu.se:8888/lab?token=** and paste it in a local browser on Kebnekaise.
-Then, select the notebook located here ``Exercises/Dask-Ini.ipynb``.
+      Then, copy and paste the notebook located here ``Exercises/Dask-Ini.ipynb`` to your current folder.
+Send the job to the queue (*sbatch job.sh*) and once the job starts copy the line containing the string **http://b-cnyyyy.hpc2n.umu.se:8888/lab?token=** and paste it in a local browser on Kebnekaise.
+Now you can select the notebook.

    .. tab:: UPPMAX